What is Considered Behaviour of Concern

 Uncomfortable Environmental Conditions

-Uncomfortable environmental conditions refer to physical settings that negatively impact an individual’s emotional and physical well-being.
-These conditions can arise from various factors, including poor air quality, inadequate lighting, extreme temperatures, and noise pollution.
+Uncomfortable environmental conditions are physical settings that negatively affect a person’s emotional and physical well-being.
+These conditions can arise from factors such as poor air quality, inadequate lighting, extreme temperatures, and noise pollution.
 One significant aspect of uncomfortable environments is their impact on emotional experience.
 Research indicates that unfavourable conditions, such as uncomfortable lighting or poor air quality, can lead to heightened feelings of stress and anxiety.

 Sensory Needs

 Sensory needs refer to people’s requirements for sensory input, which can vary widely from person to person.
-These needs can significantly influence behaviours that are concerning, particularly in children and individuals with sensory processing issues.
+These needs can significantly influence concerning behaviours, particularly in children and people with sensory overload.

 Sensory seekers actively seek sensory input, such as engaging in activities that provide intense tactile, auditory, or visual experiences.
-For example, a child might seek out rough textures or loud noises, sometimes leading to behaviours perceived as disruptive or inappropriate in specific settings.
+For example, a child might seek out rough textures or loud noises, which can sometimes lead to behaviours perceived as disruptive or inappropriate in specific settings.
 On the other hand, sensory avoiders may react negatively to sensory stimuli, becoming overwhelmed by loud sounds, bright lights, or uncomfortable clothing.

 Communication Difficulties

-Communication difficulties can significantly contribute to behaviours of concern, particularly for people who find it difficult to express their needs, feelings, or thoughts effectively.
+Communication difficulties can significantly contribute to behaviours of concern, particularly for people who find it difficult to express their needs, feelings, or thoughts.
 When people cannot communicate their desires or discomforts, they may resort to challenging behaviours to express their frustration or seek attention.

-One of the primary challenges is that inability to articulate needs can lead to misunderstandings.
-Some individuals with communication difficulties may rely on behavioural cues to express themselves.
+One of the primary challenges is the inability to articulate needs that can lead to misunderstandings.
+Some people with communication difficulties may rely on behavioural cues to express themselves.
 However, these cues can often be misinterpreted by others, leading to further frustration and potentially escalating behaviours of concern.

 Behaviour Support Plan

-A Behaviour Support Plan (BSP) is a strategic framework designed to assist caregivers in effectively managing challenging behaviours.
-It is a comprehensive guide that outlines tailored strategies based on thorough assessments of the individual’s needs and circumstances.
+A Behaviour Support Plan (BSP) is a strategic framework to help caregivers better manage challenging behaviours.
+It is a comprehensive guide that outlines tailored strategies based on thorough assessments of the person’s needs and circumstances.
 The primary focus of a BSP is to identify the underlying causes of problematic behaviours, allowing for targeted interventions that promote positive outcomes.

-The development of a BSP typically involves a collaborative approach, engaging various stakeholders, including family members, educators, and therapists.
+The development of a BSP typically involves a collaborative approach that engages various stakeholders, including family members, educators, and therapists.
 This teamwork ensures that the plan is well-rounded and considers multiple perspectives, which is crucial for its success.
 The BSP addresses behaviours of concern and emphasises the importance of teaching new skills and reinforcing positive behaviours.

-Doing so helps people gain access to meaningful activities and experiences that are important to them.
+Doing so encourages people to become actively part of meaningful activities and experiences that are important to them.
 In addition to outlining specific and developing effective strategies for behaviour management, a BSP also includes ongoing evaluation and adjustment processes.
-By focusing on proactive and person-centred approaches, a Behaviour Support Plan aims to create a supportive environment where individuals can thrive and develop their potential.
+By focusing on proactive and person-centred approaches, a Behaviour Support Plan aims to create a supportive environment where people can thrive and develop their potential.

 Positive Behaviour Support (PBS)

-The primary aim of the PBS approach is to foster independence and self-awareness by establishing a supportive and secure environment in which individuals can flourish and realize their full capabilities.
-At Unique Community Services, we are committed to developing a comprehensive and personalised PBS plan, leveraging the expertise of our in-house speech and language therapists alongside PBS specialists.
-Our dedicated team excels in formulating positive and adaptive care strategies that empower individuals to showcase their skills, strengths, and talents, promoting effective communication and minimising the likelihood of challenging behaviours.
+The primary aim of the PBS approach is to foster independence and self-awareness by establishing a supportive and secure environment in which individuals can flourish and realise their full capabilities.
+At Unique Community Services, we are committed to developing a comprehensive and personalised PBS plan, leveraging the expertise of our in-house therapeutic team.
+Our dedicated team excels at creating positive, adaptive care strategies that encourage people to learn new skills, understand their communication style, and manage their challenging behaviours better.

 Tailored Personal Care and Support with Unique Community Services